vip-workshop/vip-workshop.github.io/index.md

 # Workshop Information

 Sign up [here](https://forms.gle/XyMUkb5W9faWTHh97) to receive emails with updates directly.

-*Interest in workshopping your paper for the Fall of 2023?
-Check back in late Spring for our call for papers!*

 We consider submissions of full papers (e.g., to be submitted for publication in a peer-reviewed journal, a chapter in an edited volume, or a job market paper) and well-developed research designs or pre-analysis plans.
 If accepted, you will provide a short presentation (about 5 minutes) and receive about 25 minutes of feedback from a discussant and attendants.